The On-line Journal of Mary Esther Malloy

 To repeat, most epidurals go just fine, but families with epidurals may work with one or more of these challenges, to varying degrees.
 And of course an unmedicated labor does not guarantee zero challenge, it’s just that labor and breastfeeding are more likely to be straightforward.

 For those looking to avoid or delay an epidural, I will remind you that the sensations you feel in labor are the normal physiologic sensations of a body birthing a baby.
 There is nothing wrong.
-In fact, nice strong labor surges are exactly what your body calls up to create change in the body so that you get to meet your baby.
+In fact, strong labor surges are exactly what your body calls up to create change in the body so that you get to meet your baby.
 Women do this all the time.
 It is intense work, but the pharmacy in the brain helps you cope as labor intensifies.
 And all that work is not for nothing!
 What happens in labor primes you for breastfeeding and bonding.
 It is extraordinary work.
 It is hard work.
 And the payoffs can be great.
 I did not have an epidural with any of my children’s labors.
 As a doula, I support families who birth without epidurals all the time.
 It is do-able.
 Supportive care, a peaceful environment, and mindful presence really help.

 Remember, your work is to meet each contraction, one at a time, with breath, as softly as you can, as best you can.
 You might read my article about one of my client’s labors.
 One breath birth.
 You can do this.